slint-ui/slint/docs/langref/src/properties.md

 }
 ```

-You can annotate the properties with a qualifier that specifies how the property can be read and written:
+You can annotate custom the properties with a qualifier that specifies how the
+property can be read and written:

 -   **`private`** (the default): The property can only be accessed from within the component.
 -   **`in`**: The property is an input.
 It can be set and modified by the user of this component,